MengDing56/MengDing56.gitHub.io/pages/1_homepage.md

 ### News

+* Nov.
+2020: Good news, our paper ["Tensor train rank minimization with nonlocal self-similarity for tensor completion"](https://MengDing56.gitHub.io/papers/20Arxiv_Nonlocal_TT_TC.pdf) has been accepted by _**Inverse Problems and Imaging**_.

 * June 2020: Check out this submission ["Hyperspectral super-resolution via interpretable block-term tensor modeling"](https://MengDing56.gitHub.io/papers/20Arxiv_SCBTD_HSR.pdf).
 Here we propose a new tensor-based hyperspectral super-resolution.

 * Feb.
 2020: We submit ["Tensor train rank minimization with nonlocal self-similarity for tensor completion"](https://MengDing56.gitHub.io/papers/20Arxiv_Nonlocal_TT_TC.pdf).
 In this work, we propose a new nonlocal tensor train rank-based tensor completion method by exploring the nonlocal self-similarity prior of tensor data.